 A consolidation referendum was held in 1967, and voters overwhelmingly voted for a centralized government as a way to cut duplication, increase efficiency and restore confidence.
 On October 1, 1968, the governments merged to create the consolidated City of Jacksonville.
 The day was highlighted by a parade and fireworks that attracted 200,000 people.
 The new city limits covered an area of 841 square miles, 20 times its former size.
 Overnight Jacksonville became the largest city in land area in the entire world.
 The city held the record for many years until sparsely populated Juneau, Alaska, annexed itself into the record book.

 Jacksonville’s consolidation with Duval County in 1968 ended much duplication of urban services and provided political access for minorities.
 It also kept middle-income residents as taxpayers and voters, while attracting national corporations to relocate, providing jobs and tax revenues.

 The Jacksonville Historical Society’s cable television show, “The Jacksonville History Show” on Comcast Channel 29 also featured the story of Consolidation on its September/October program.
-The show featured a fascinating conversation with two men who played a key role in creating the government: James C. Rinaman Jr., who was a member of the Local Government Study Commission, the body that designed the new government; and Jack Chambers, who served as counsel for the Local Government Study Commission.
-Parts One and Two of the episode may be viewed below.
+The show featured a fascinating conversation with two men who played a key role in creating the government: James C. Rinaman, Jr., who was a member of the Local Government Study Commission, the body that designed the new government, and Jack Chambers, who served as counsel for the Local Government Study Commission.
+Click to view Parts One and Two of the episode.